mgmartel/WP-Tiles/readme.txt

 1. Example of tile templates (plain)

 == Changelog ==

+= 0.3.5 =
+* Added options to show dates in byline
+* Some updates to the FAQ section

 = 0.3.4 =
 * Fix: tiles weren't outputted on the place of the shortcode